Our Junior School Teachers

 Behalf of Oak Primary School we hope everyone had a safe break!
 We have lots of exciting things happening in this term.

 We will be continuing to practise independent reading for a sustained amount of time, focusing on reading strategies and responding to texts.
-The Reading genres covered during Term Three will include Narratives, Non-Fiction Texts and Procedures.
+An important focus being answering literal and inferential questions in complete sentences.
+The Reading genres covered during Term Four will include Narratives, Non-Fiction Texts, Persuasive and Procedural Texts and Poetry.

 Students will be involved in a classroom based Inquiry spelling program.
 This will require students to use theme words and most commonly used words within their writing.
 Inquiry spelling is about teaching spelling strategies rather than learning by rote.